Cannabis in Malawi: Cultivation

 Malawi is one of the largest producers of cannabis in Southern Africa.
 It is mainly cultivated in remote parts of the central and northern regions.
 In the north, it can be found growing in Mzimba District's Likwawa hills, and in Nkhotakota District.
 Nkhotakota District is known for producing the best marijuana, particularly near the banks of the Lupache river.
 It can also be found at smaller quantities in the districts of Ntchisi, Kasungu, Ntcheu and Dedza.
 Most growers cultivate small, out of the way fields up on remote mountain hills, hidden in bushes, or intercropped with other field crops.
 There are a few commercial farmers.
 The United Nations Development Assistance Framework report that in the late 1990s, estimated that up to 385000 acre in the country were devoted to the cultivation of marijuana.

 Women are largely involved in cultivation of chamba, while men are mainly involved in marketing it.
 In Malawi, the marijuana buds are cured after being tightly bound in banana or maize leaves.
 They are sold in units called 'cobs' locally known as 'mfani' or "bola" in Chichewa.

 International market

 Its quality has led it to out-perform marijuana grown in other countries in terms of sales in each market it is introduced in.
 International organized groups employ Malawians to purchase and produce cannabis from local producers.
 It mainly crosses Malawi borders through Mozambique and Zimbabwe, to South Africa.
 For Malawi and South Africa, it has led to an increase in marijuana tourism from holiday makers seeking cannabis.
 More recently Malawian cannabis has now flooded the marijuana markets in Kenya, Tanzania, and many other locales.
 In Kenya, one cob of pure, smokable marijuana is worth US$1.97.
 About US$0.32 is paid to the original farmer.
 It even was available in the Netherlands.
 Although Malawi Gold is illegally exported out of the country for its recreational use, Malawi is yet to legalize cultivation for recreational use.
-The country has been losing out on collecting taxes from this lucrative treasure, waiting to be unleashed.